caisa-lab/caisa-lab.github.io/theses/index.md

 - each student presents the results of the work at the group meeting, typically one intermediate presentation (after about 3 months, 10-15 min long, to get feedback), and one final presentation (25-30 min)
 - the working language of our group is English, since most of the scientists are from abroad.
 That means, the weekly meetings with the mentor are usually in English, and the presentations to the team as well.
 Ideally, the work is also written in English, so that the students can also get regular feedback from the mentor while writing.

-If you are interested in doing your bachelor's or master's thesis or a study project with us, don’t hesitate to contact either us via [thesis.caisa@uni-bonn.de](mailto:thesis.caisa@uni-bonn.de) or the researcher listed on the TEAM webpage.
+If you are interested in doing your bachelor's or master's thesis or a study project with us, don’t hesitate to contact either us via [thesis.caisa@uni-bonn.de](mailto:thesis.caisa@uni-bonn.de) or directly the researcher listed on the [team webpage](https://caisa-lab.github.io/team/).
+You can find there the areas of interest under the page of each researcher.
 Please send your CV, transcript of records, and links to any relevant software projects you worked on, if applicable. <br>

 **Note:** *New thesis for the semester are in preparation and will be updated soon.
 In addition, if you have some research direction in mind, feel free to contact us.*

 <!-- section break -->